RAIYANBHUIYAN/CodeAlpha_Emotion-Recognition-from-Speech/README.md

 # Acknowledgment

-This project was completed as part of the CodeAlpha Machine Learning Internship using the RAVDESS Emotional Speech Audio dataset.
+This project was completed using the RAVDESS Emotional Speech Audio dataset.